sparshhh01/AES-Inspired-Digital-Authentication-System/README.md

 ---

-## ⚙️ Working Principle
+## ⚙️ How it works

 1. The user enters a password.
 2. The password is stored in the **Input Register**.
 3. The stored password is retrieved from **Password Memory**.
-4. Both passwords are encrypted independently using identical AES-inspired Encryptor modules.
+4. Both passwords are encrypted independently using identical Encryptor modules.
 5. The encrypted outputs are compared using the Comparator.
 6. If both encrypted values match, an **Unlock** signal is generated.
 7. If authentication fails, the Attempt Counter increments.